ab2bc/AQY/crates/sui-framework/docs/sui_system/staking_pool.md

 ## Function `withdraw_rewards`

 This function does the following:
-1. Calculates the total amount of SUI (including principal and rewards) that the provided pool tokens represent at the current exchange rate.
+1. Calculates the total amount of AQY (including principal and rewards) that the provided pool tokens represent at the current exchange rate.
 2. Using the above number and the given <code>principal_withdraw_amount</code>, calculates the rewards portion of the stake we should withdraw.